ojsde/vgWort/README.md

 * **Assign Pixel Tags** &mdash; Make sure that your publication has not been published yet.
 Then, go to `Publication > VG Wort`.

     1. Choose the **text type**; the publication is defined to be "Poem" if it does not contain more than 1800 characters.
     2. Initially, the **status** is set to "No VG Wort pixel tag has been assigned to this article yet." and the checkbox "Remove [...]" is disabled.
-Please select the checkbox "Assign [...]"
+Please select the checkbox "Assign [...]".
 By saving this form, the status will switch to "Unregistered, active" and a new pixel tag is assigned.

-    By publishing this version, the pixel tag will be activated.

 * **Pixel Tag Listing** &mdash; All activated pixel tags will be listed under `Settings > Distribution > Pixel Tags`.
 By clicking the blue triangle at the beginning of each line you will be able to register the pixel tag. **Note that only registered pixel tags will be counted.**